JesseDevs/Pe-Projects/projects/PRO-site/write-up.md

    * Legal information or whatever
    * Link to some things not shown -
       * Layout garden
-      * E4P maybe?
+      * E4P
-      * Any other things that are notable but not accessible anywhere?
+      * Any other things that are notable but not accessible anywhere
       * PE. because <3